 3.3.
 Prerequisites for an Online Store (Domain, Hosting, SSL, etc.)

-As we mentioned earlier, when you create an online store with WooCommerce, there’s a couple things you need before you get started.
+As we mentioned earlier, when you create an online store with WooCommerce, there are a couple of things you need before you get started.
 Since WooCommerce is a WordPress plugin, you need a self-hosted WordPress site along with these 3 things: domain name, SSL certificate, and web hosting.
-Let’s go over what each of these prerequisites are and why you need them.
+Let’s go over what each of these prerequisites is and why you needs them.

 A domain name is the address of your website.
 Users can type your domain name into the address bar of their browser and get access to your website.
 For instance, some popular domain names you might be familiar with include www.IsItWP.com, www.Amazon.com, www.Facebook.com, and www.WPBeginner.com.